-Why having children can be a career-killer and why it didn’t stop me.
+Katrin Langenfeld about why having children can be a career-killer and why it didn’t stop her.

 The Risk: Working for the wrong employer